Yuuki69g/More-Questions-for-The-Millionaire-Game-Monika-After-Story/README.md

 ### Current number of new questions:
 About 200 new questions have been added, with plans to add at least 1000 more in the future.

+### Description of the modification:
-This modification is pretty much straightforward: it just adds new questions for the Submod called [ExtraGamesSubmod](https://github.com/Dsfan2/ExtraGamesSubmod?tab=readme-ov-file#current-games).
+This modification is pretty much straightforward since it just adds new questions for the Submod called [ExtraGamesSubmod](https://github.com/Dsfan2/ExtraGamesSubmod?tab=readme-ov-file#current-games).
 The original Submod was made by the amazing [Dsfan2](https://github.com/Dsfan2).